alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 Users that didn't have a `GroupName` specified in the `user_details_template.csv`, will need to be added manually, before they can access an SRE.

 - Log into the **SHM primary domain controller** (`DC1-SHM-<SHM ID>`) VM using the login credentials {ref}`stored in Azure Key Vault <roles_system_deployer_shm_remote_desktop>`
-- Open `Active Directory Users and Computers`
+- In Server Manager click `Tools > Active Directory Users and Computers`
 - Click on `Safe Haven Security Groups`
 - Find the group that the user needs to be added to.
 For each SRE there are the following groups:
     - `SG <SRE ID> Data Administrators` (enables database privileges, not write access to `/data`)